unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-3/lesson-4_complete-the-frontend.md

 Key points are as follows:

-- When the input value of the source token (USDC in the earlier behavior check) changes, `onChangeIn` runs `getSwapEstimateOut` to update the displayed amount of the destination token (JOE in the earlier behavior check).
+- When the input value of the source token（USDC in the earlier behavior check）changes, `onChangeIn` runs `getSwapEstimateOut` to update the displayed amount of the destination token（JOE in the earlier behavior check）.
 - When the input value of the destination token changes, `onChangeOut` runs `getSwapEstimateIn` to update the displayed amount of the source token.

 🐃 Withdraw